hypernumbers/LuvvieScript/README.md

 The Production Toolchain - Another View
 ---------------------------------------

+THIS SECTION NEEDS REWRITING TO MAKE IT UP TO DATE

 This process is best shown with an example.
 Here is some raw Erlang sourcecode deliberately produced with erratic indenting.